khiav223577/atomically/README.md

 ---
 ### update_all_and_get_ids _(updates)_

-Behaves like [ActiveRecord::Relation#update_all](https://apidock.com/rails/ActiveRecord/Relation/update_all), but return the ids array of updated records instead of the number of updated records.
+Behaves like [ActiveRecord::Relation#update_all](https://apidock.com/rails/ActiveRecord/Relation/update_all), but return an array of updated records' id instead of the number of updated records.

 #### Parameters